 Specialist Marine Studies – Science in 2018

-The inaugural Year 7 Marine Science Specialist classes have been kept busy this year learning about the importance and biodiversity of our oceans.
+The inaugural Year 7 Marine Science Specialist classes were kept busy learning about the importance and biodiversity of our oceans.
 Our students have increased their knowledge about the various groups of organisms that call the underwater world home, ranging from tiny photosynthetic phytoplankton right up to complex organisms such as marine mammals.

 On many occasions our purpose-built Science laboratories have become living classrooms, with students engaging in hands-on activities, studying a diverse range of creatures to learn more about the complexity of our oceans.
 Activities have included live animal observations, scientific drawings, dissections and even the setting up of closed aquaculture systems.